Introduction

 Knowing these distinctions helps you choose the right device and ensures you stay compliant with California law.
 Using the wrong device in the wrong way can lead to serious legal consequences.

-7. Why Responsible Carry Matters: Safety Tips, Training, and Best Practices
+7. Responsible Carry: Safety Tips and Best Practices

-- Proper Training: Learn how to handle, aim, and deploy your taser safely.
-Many local courses teach practical self-defense scenarios.
+- Get proper training — Learn how to handle, aim, and deploy the device safely.
+Local self-defense courses often cover practical, real-world scenarios.

-- Secure Storage: Keep your taser out of children’s reach and prevent accidental discharge.
+- Store it securely — Keep it out of children’s reach and away from accidental discharge.

 8. Conclusion